explosion/healthsea/README.md

 ## ✨ Demo
-A ```demo``` for Healthsea can be found at [Hugging Face Spaces](https://huggingface.co/spaces/edichief/healthsea-demo) and presents a streamlit app for exploring analyzed results of the pipeline and showcases the individual processing steps.
+A ```demo``` for Healthsea can be found at [Hugging Face Spaces](https://huggingface.co/spaces/edichief/healthsea-demo) and presents a streamlit app for exploring analyzed results of the pipeline with productive data and gives insights into the individual processing steps of Healthsea.